Galaxiplan/Galaxiplan/README.md

 - Hey There!👋

-- I’m Ali Zander.
-R
+- I’m Ali Zander R.

 <!---
 Galaxiplan/Galaxiplan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.